robshlee/jekyll-now/_posts/2018-01-09-my_coding_story.md

 8 months later, I transitioned into a process engineering role where I continued to use VBA to automate and create excel reporting and also used SQL to create ETL queries and jobs.

 My boss created a SQL database that used VBA and SQL to pull data from different databases and web portals to store historical data for analysis.
-At the time I was the most knowledgable in SQL at the site so he transitioned ownership of the database to me.
+He soon transitioned ownership of the database to me.
 This was my first exposure to database management and because I never received formal training on db management it was a rough and bumpy road.
-I eventually caught footing and was able to insert new data and create additional views that were needed.
+I eventually caught footing and was able to tinker around with the database to optimize the reporting.

 In 2016 I was felt limited with performing certain tasks like web scraping because my professional coding knowledge was limited to SQL and VBA.
 I heard Python was a good first coding language to pick up so I started researching more into how I could utilize it to make my tasks more efficient.

 As I continued to research how to use Python, I got more exposed to the world of data science as what I was trying to learn was arguably just data science using Python.
 Data science sounded very enticing to me as it was a field where I could do the statistical analysis I was performing as a process engineer, but perform them at a higher technical capacity.
-This when when my gears started turning to 'How do I become a data scientist?'.
+It didn't take long for my gears to start turning to 'How do I become a data scientist?'.

 At first I started to self teach myself data science with online resources.
 With my job having volatile hours, it was hard to consistently make large strides in knowledge so I started to consider data science boot camps.
 In 2016 I reached out to a few bootcamps to hear more about the programs and thought this could be a great accelerator for me.

-A few months later after the new year in 2017, I got back into the grind of looking into data science programs and got admitted for the fall session at General Assembly.
-I applied for a leave of absence at Amazon and was good to go!
+A few months later after the new year in 2017, I got back into the grind and looked into data science programs and got admitted for the fall session at General Assembly.
+I took a leave of absence and was about to start my data science story!

 ## Chapter 4: General Assembly
 September 2017 was when I started the Data Science Immersive program at General Assembly in NYC.
 This program was designed to tackle real world projects by implementing statistical and machine learning models in Python.
-Our class coded Python endlessly and have had great exposure to ML libraries such as Pandas, Scikit-Learn, stats, Numpy, and so much more.
+Our class coded Python endlessly and had great exposure to ML libraries such as Pandas, Scikit-Learn, stats, Numpy, and so much more.

 To get a peak at what type of projects I've done during the 3 month program take a look my github!
 During this time we also spent a few lectures strictly on using Spark.
 Overall great experience that I wouldn't take back.